millionsnake/millionsnake/README.md

 - Fluent: Portuguese and English
 - Intermediate: Japanese and Spanish
 - Currently Learning: French
-- Future Goals: Mastering Mandarin
+- Future Goals: Mastering Mandarin and German.

 For me, language learning is not just about communication, it’s a way to broaden my worldview, and strengthen connections with people from around the globe.